Parallel Order-Based Core Maintenance in Dynamic Graphs: Experiments

 \subsection{Tested Graphs}

-We evaluate the performance of different methods over a variety of real-world and synthetic graphs shown in Table \ref{tb:graph}.
-For simplicity, directed graphs are converted to undirected ones; all of the self-loops and repeated edges are removed.
-That is, a vertex cannot connect to itself, and each pair of vertices can connect with at most one edge.
+We evaluate the performance of different methods over a variety of real-world and synthetic graphs, which are shown in Table \ref{tb:graph}.
+For simplicity, directed graphs are converted to undirected ones in our testing; all of the self-loops and repeated edges are removed.
+That is, a vertex can not connect to itself, and each pair of vertices can connect with at most one edge.
 The \emph{livej}, \emph{patent}, \emph{wiki-talk}, and \emph{roadNet-CA} graphs are obtained from SNAP\footnote{\url{http://snap.stanford.edu/data/index.html}}.
 The \emph{dbpedia}, \emph{baidu}, \emph{pokec} and \emph{wiki-talk-en} \emph{wiki-links-en} graphs are collected from the KONECT\footnote{\url{http://konect.cc/networks/}} project.
-The \emph{ER}, \emph{BA}, and \emph{RMAT} graphs are synthetic graphs generated by the SNAP\footnote{\url{http://snap.stanford.edu/snappy/doc/reference/generators.html}} system using Erd\"{o}s-R\'enyi, Barabasi-Albert, and the R-MAT graph models, respectively; the average degree is fixed to 8 by choosing 1,000,000 vertices and 8,000,000 edges.
-All the above twelve graphs are static graphs.
-We also select four real temporal graphs, \emph{DBLP}, \emph{Flickr}, \emph{StackOverflow}, and \emph{wiki-edits-sh} from KONECT; each edge has a timestamp recording the time of this edge inserted into the graph.
-We select 100,000 edges within the latest continuous time range for insertion and removal.
+The \emph{ER}, \emph{BA}, and \emph{RMAT} graphs are synthetic graphs; they are generated by the SNAP\footnote{\url{http://snap.stanford.edu/snappy/doc/reference/generators.html}} system using Erd\"{o}s-R\'enyi, Barabasi-Albert, and the R-MAT graph models, respectively.
+For these generated graphs, the average degree is fixed to 8 by choosing 1,000,000 vertices and 8,000,000 edges.
+All the above twelve graphs are static graphs, and we randomly sample edges for insertion and removal.

+We also select four real temporal graphs, \emph{DBLP}, \emph{Flickr}, \emph{StackOverflow}, and \emph{wiki-edits-sh} from KONECT.
+For a temporal graph, each edge has a timestamp recording the time of this edge inserted into the graph.
+We select a batch of edges within a continuous time range for insertion and removal.